-Carolyn O’Donnell is a Monitoring, Evaluation and Learning specialist with more than ten years of experience in M&E, learning and knowledge management.
-O’Donnell has expertise in designing innovative M&E systems, implementing comprehensive M&E plans, and facilitating evidence-based learning to improve adaptive management and decision-making processes.
-She has trained field staff on M&E and research methods, and provided on-the-job training and mentoring to M&E officers to build their skills in statistical software, databases, monitoring tools, and evaluation design.
+Carolyn O’Donnell brings more than 13 years of experience in monitoring and evaluation (M&E), learning, and knowledge management to her position with The Asia Foundation as director for monitoring, evaluation, research, and learning (MERL) in Nepal.
+Carolyn provides strategic leadership in designing innovative M&E systems, implementing comprehensive M&E, research, and learning plans, and facilitating evidence-based learning to improve adaptive management and decision-making processes.
+She oversees Nepal’s MERL team, and provides on-the-job training and mentoring to MERL specialists to build their skills in data quality, analysis, and use; research, monitoring, and evaluation design.

-Starting in 2015, O’Donnell worked as an MEL Fellow through the Expanding Monitoring and Evaluation Capacity Project for USAID.
-As a fellow, she spent four years in the USAID/Nepal Mission, supporting the Democracy and Governance Office, the Social, Environmental, and Economic Development Office, and the Program Office to strengthen MEL systems and processes.
-Prior to that, she worked with Winrock International as an M&E advisor, including as key personnel for a child labor policy project funded by the US Department of Labor.
-She started her career in M&E as an intern in 2008 and subsequently as an M&E Advisor at the Centre for Development and Population Activities, working on female empowerment and reproductive health.
+Before joining the Foundation, Carolyn worked as a Monitoring, Evaluation, and Learning fellow through the Expanding Monitoring and Evaluation Capacity Project for USAID.
+As a fellow, she spent four years in the USAID/Nepal Mission, supporting the Democracy and Governance Office, the Social, Environmental, and Economic Development Office, and the program office to strengthen MEL systems and processes.
+Prior to that, she worked with Winrock International as an M&E Advisor.
+She started her career in M&E in 2008 at the Centre for Development and Population Activities, working on female empowerment and reproductive health.

-Education: Carolyn O’Donnell holds a master’s degree in International Development from American University (2010), and a bachelor’s degree in French and Political Science from Grinnell College (2004).
+Education: Carolyn O’Donnell holds a master’s degree in International Development from American University and a bachelor’s degree in French and Political Science from Grinnell College.
 She has worked in 14 countries in Sub-Saharan Africa and Asia.
 She speaks English, French, and Nepali.